 401(k) Rollover in Fenton,MO

 There are several options for handling your 401(k) rollover in Fenton, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
 Correct Capital is an independent advisory firm with fiduciary advisors.
-This means any advice we give is based on what we believe is best for your financial needs.
-Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+This means we work in your best interest to make sure your money is working for you as you want it to.
+Our business is built on trust and your belief that we’ll do what’s best for you.
+We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Fenton, MO.

 Typically, you have four options to consider when considering a 401(k) rollover.

-If you have over $5,000 invested in your 401(k), most, but not all, Fenton, MO companies allow you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Fenton, MO companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many employees in Fenton, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds any time you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds whenever you’d like.